-Kate McKinnon’s Best Impressions Ever
+Birthday Girl Kate McKinnon's Best Impressions Ever

 Kellyanne Conway

-McKinnon relates the supposed struggles of the campaign manager turned presidential counselor in hilarious fashion.
-She’s delivered impressive SNL performances as Conway in everything from “A Day Off” to a Fatal Attraction-esque skit.
+McKinnon relayed the supposed struggles of the former campaign manager turned presidential counselor in hilarious fashion.
+She delivered impressive SNL performances as Conway in everything from “A Day Off” to a Fatal Attraction-esque skit.